 - Videographer: $300/half day

-- Video camera (high definition, professional model) and basic audio equipment (wireless and wired lavalier, hand-held and shotgun microphones): $150/half day or $200/full day
+- Video camera (4K or HD professional camcorder) and basic audio equipment (wireless and/or wired lavalier, hand-held and shotgun microphones): $150/half day or $200/full day

 For more important video or more challenging shooting situations, common additions are: